AGRINFO AGRINFO logo

 Category 2

-These NGT plants/products are not equivalent to those produced by conventional breeding.
+These NGT plants and products are not equivalent to those produced by conventional breeding.
 They must undergo risk assessment and authorisation under the existing GMO rules.

 Organic production